Cross-site scripting (XSS): What it is and how to prevent it

 The effectiveness of an XSS attack largely depends on the security measures in place on the web application, the sophistication of the malicious script, and sometimes the interaction of the user (as in the case of phishing).

-The following measures can help you mitigate the risks associated with XSS attacks:
+The following measures can help you protect against XSS attacks:

 Web application security testing is crucial for identifying vulnerabilities and weaknesses in web applications, including critical XSS vulnerabilities.
 Outpost24 offers a comprehensive pen testing as a service (PTaaS) solution called SWAT.
 The solution combines the precision and expertise of manual penetration testing with continuous vulnerability scanning to provide scalable and robust security testing for web applications.